ECON 7062 - Game Theory PG

 The full timetable of all activities for this course can be accessed from Course Planner.

-1 Identify strategic situations and represent them as games 2 Solve simple games using various techniques 3 Analyse economic situations using game theoretic techniques 4 Recommend and prescribe which strategies to implement 5 Understand better the mathematics involved in game theory
+1 Identify strategic situations and represent them as games.
+2 Solve simple games using various techniques.
+3 Analyse economic situations using game theoretic techniques.
+4 Recommend and prescribe which strategies to implement.
+5 Model any strategic interaction as a game and critically analyse the potential outcomes

 University Graduate Attributes